phedayat/phedayat.github.io/docs/projects.markdown

 I recently moved back to La Jolla for my final year of undergrad, so I wanted a way to track my expenses.
 I used Google Sheets as a way of managing the expenses across several spreadsheets.
 Each one contains a table with some metrics off to the side.

 I built a premilinary Python class to interface with the sheet, using the Google Sheets and Drive APIs.
 I used Swift to build a small GUI to use on my desktop.
 Within it, I used PythonKit to allow Swift to use the class I wrote in Python.
 Currently, it's able to add a row to whichever spreadsheet the expense belongs to by taking input from the desktop app.

+I won't publish the app even to Github because it's so barebones, but the main reason I mention it is because of PythonKit.

 ---
 <br>